"No one has ever loved me Passion

 - Death by Sex: Fosca's demise — but then again, "to die loved is to have lived."

 - Epistolary Novel: Or musical, rather.
 Much of the show is people reading (well, singing) letters to each other.
 There's the first letter, the second letter, the third letter, the fourth letter, the sunrise letter...you get the point.
 It was, in fact, the only epistolary musical ever written until the debut of the Daddy-Long-Legs musical in 2009.

 - I Am Not Pretty: Fosca, although it is revealed by the Colonel that she grew up thinking she was beautiful, until the death of her parents.

 - Love Hurts: And how!

-- Love Makes You Crazy: Upon winning the duel with the Colonel, Giorgio lets out a scream much like Fosca due to her "nervous disposition".
+- Love Makes You Crazy: Upon winning the duel with the Colonel, Giorgio lets out a scream much like Fosca's — hers are due to her "nervous disposition".

-- MacGuffin: Arguably the letter Fosca dictates to Giorgio on her deathbed, which is very loving although he does not believe he loves her at this point.
-Fosca recovers, her cousin discovers the letter and challenges Giorgio to a duel.
+- MacGuffin: Arguably the letter Fosca dictates to Giorgio on her deathbed, which is very loving although he does not believe he loves her at that point.
+Fosca recovers, her cousin discovers the letter, and he challenges Giorgio to a duel.

 - Nightmare Sequence: In a fever dream towards the beginning of the second act, Giorgio dreams that Fosca is pulling him down into the grave with her, with "cold tentacles" embracing him.